robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 ---
-title: What Makes a Problem Important, Redux
+title: What Makes a Problem Important?
 layout: post
 ---